johnalison/WorkingPhilosophy/BookNotes/PowersAndThrones.md

 - Great forces beyond our control: Climate change, mass migration, pandemic disease, technological change, and global network, sound like very modern or even postmodern concern, but they shaped the medieval world too.

-- it is important to recognize how similar we are to medieval people.
+- It is important to recognize how similar we are to medieval people.

 - For much of their history Romans where blessed with good weather.

-- The underpinning of Roman military hegemony was the empires ability to absorb defeat, escalate conflict, and exact pitiless revenge; Rome lost many battles but previous few wars.
+- The underpinning of Roman military hegemony was the empires ability to absorb defeat, escalate conflict, and exact pitiless revenge; Rome lost many battles but precious few wars.

-- overwhelming military power and reach alone did not distinguish Rome from other broadly contemporaneous superpowers of the classical world (eg: Macedonian empire, Persian empires and China).
+- Overwhelming military power and reach alone did not distinguish Rome from other broadly contemporaneous superpowers of the classical world (eg: Macedonian empire, Persian empires and China).
 What made Rome so dominate in the Mediterranean world and beyond was the fact that overwhelming armed force developed in tune with a sophisticated civic machinery: a mesh of state-of-the-art social, cultural, and legal systems that Romans considered to be virtuous in and of themselves.

 - The root purpose of the Roman empire was to funnel wealth to be spent in Rome: in that sense it was a racket based on rampant exploitation.